Entrance chandelier in gold-plated iron with a pagoda structure

 Description

-Golden iron and crystal lantern with 1 light.
-An entrance chandelier made of gilded iron with a pagoda-like structure, protected on both sides by a rhomboidal metal mesh, always gold-plated.
-The upper part features forged and gilded scrolls.
-A single central E27 socket (large bulb) is masked by a cascade of pearls and prisms halfway through the crystal.
+Golden iron and crystal lantern 1 light.
+Entrance chandelier made of gilded iron with a pagoda-like structure, protected on both sides by a rhomboidal metal mesh, always gold-plated.
+The upper part features wrought and gilded scrolls.
+Single central E27 socket (large bulb) masked by a cascade of pearls and prisms halfway through the crystal.
 Manufactured by Banci in Florence around 1990.
 In perfect technical condition.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Antique products in the Rococo and Louis XV styles are also interesting and worth noting.
-Next is Baroque, a name derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly representative pieces designed to shine with splendor and play a significant role in luxury.
+Classicist furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a name derived from the Portuguese word barocco — meaning irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient themes were also of interest, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion paws, eagle heads — these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details